BELLA-RadiationSimulations/GRAPPA/README.md

 ```
 where `directory` indicates the name of the directory where to store the list of files.
 This is a useful choice in case the user wants to visualize the object using external softwares (such as Paraview) or simply to load them into the Geant4 internal visualization system.

+> [!IMPORTANT]
+> The GDML geometry is only enabled if supported by the Geant4 installation.
+Make sure to compile Geant4 with `-DGEANT4_USE_GDML=ON`.
+If the GDML support is not available in Geant4, GRAPPA will default on the standard geometry definition that was used in the past.

 ### Analysis

 Analysis commands allow to personalize both the _in-situ_ histograms that GRAPPA generates at the end of the simulation and the output files for the raw data.